Equations involving the modular $j$-function and its derivatives: Introduction

+If one somehow knows that an algebraic variety $V$ does intersect the graph of $j$, a very natural next question is to determine how these intersection points are distributed within $V$.
+For instance, one may ask whether these points are Zariski dense in $V$.
+We remark that if $V \subseteq \C^{2n}$ satisfies the above-mentioned geometric conditions of freeness and broadness, then for any Zariski open subset $V'\subseteq V$ it is possible to construct an algebraic variety $W \seq \C^{2(n+1)}$ which is also free and broad and projects onto $V'$.
+Thus, if we assume EC then, applying it to $W$, we deduce that $V'$ intersects the graph of $j$.
+Since $V'$ was an arbitrary Zariski open subset of $V$, we conclude that the intersection of $V$ with the graph of $j$ is Zariski dense in $V$. }

+In the same work \cite{AK2022}, the authors also proposed an extension of the conjecture incorporating the derivatives of $j$ (see \cite[Conj.
+1.6]{AK2022}).
+This version of EC is often referred to as \textit{Existential Closedness with Derivatives}, or ECD for short.
+This time the variety $V$ in question is a subset of $\mathbb{C}^{4n}$, and the conjecture states that if $V$ satisfies analogous geometric notions of freeness and broadness {(again related to a form of Schanuel's conjecture, now involving $j$ and its derivatives)}, then $V$ intersects the $n$-fold graph of the map $z\mapsto (j(z),j'(z),j''(z))$.
+For the definitions and precise statements of these conjectures, see \cite{AK2022,AEK2021,Asl2022}.
+Note that we do not consider the third and higher derivatives of $j$ as these are rational over $j,j',j''$ (see (\ref{eq:j})).
+As with EC, ECD implies that if $V\subseteq\C^{4n}$ satisfies the geometric conditions of freeness and broadness, then $V$ has a Zariski dense set of points of the desired form.

-Some special cases of ECD, proving solvability of some simple equations involving just $j'$, have been established in \cite{EH2021,Gal2021}.
+Very few cases of ECD have been proven, in comparison to EC where various families of varieties in $\C^{2n}$ have been shown to satisfy the conjecture.
+Prior to the present work, only very special cases of ECD had been solved, proving solvability of some simple equations involving just $j'$ (so not combining it with $j$ or $j''$), see \cite{EH2021,Gal2021}.
 An ECD statement for ``blurrings'' (certain multi-valued twists) of $j$ was obtained in \cite{AK2022}.
-All of these papers mostly focused on, and established stronger results for, the $j$-function without derivatives.
+All of these papers mostly focused on, and established stronger results for, the EC conjecture for the $j$-function (without derivatives).
 These results are analogous to their exponential counterparts, namely, \cite{BM2017,DFT2018,AKM2023,Kir2019,Zil2002,Gal2023}.
 Although different methods have been used across these works, one common feature is that they all exploit in some way the periodicity of $\exp$ or the $\SL_2(\Z)$-invariance of $j$.
 Incorporating the derivatives of $j$ into the equations presents then a significant new challenge, as $j'$ and $j''$ are no longer $\SL_2(\Z)$-invariant.
 It is also worth noting that a differential version of ECD was obtained in \cite{AEK2021}, and that it is so far the only setting where a full Existential Closedness statement is proved for $j$ with derivatives, and the same method also applies to $\exp$.